3lpsy/boucanpy/README.md

 # Bounty DNS: A DNS Catcher

-Status: WIP / PoC

 ![Screenshot](screenshots/screenshot-dns-requests.png)

 This project is an attempt to implement a lightweight burp collaborator-esc application and consists of two main components: a DNS Server (Custom Python Implemention with dnslib) and an API.
+It is still very much in the early days of development

 For more information on Burp Collaborator, checkout [burp's documentation](https://portswigger.net/burp/documentation/collaborator)